What Actually Is Menopause?

 The new way forward: High FSH is simply the body’s marker of transition.
 Instead of seeing it as a problem, we can view it as the brain resetting the hormonal compass.
 The new equilibrium allows us to shift into a stable, steady phase: one not ruled by monthly fluctuations.

-It’s the hormonal rollercoaster: not just the low levels - that causes so much disruption.
+In summery it’s this hormonal rollercoaster: not just the lowering levels - that causes so much disruption and confusion.
+It’s not something you are imagining, it is real.

 WTF Is Inflammaging?